samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 Your `login` function is quite simple looking but, essentially, this will initialize the authentication process on Auth0.
 If the user is authenticated, Auth0 will send them to the specified callback location with a tailing hash on the URL.
 Then, `auth0-js` will parse this hash with the `parseHash` function.
 If everything goes ok, your code will call the `setSession` function which will set three properties with the appropriate values: `access_token`, `id_token`, and `expires_at`.

 The `lougout` function resets all tokens from memory and the `isAuthenticated` method just returns whether the token has expired or not.
-You will use this information later, while getting an authentication status of your user.
+You will use this information later while getting an authentication status of your user.

 Lastly, you have the `createAuthHeaderValue` function, which returns a string in the form of an `Authorization` bearer header.